philips-labs/automation-workshop/docs/backstage-fundamentals/core-concepts.md

 cd my-backstage-app

 # Start the app
-yarn dev
+yarn start
 ```

-!!! tip "Node.js 20+ Users"
+!!! tip "Node.js Version Compatibility"
-    If you're using Node.js 20 or later, you'll need to set the `NODE_OPTIONS` environment variable:
+    Backstage is tested with Node.js 18 and 20.
+If you're using Node.js 20, you might need to set the `NODE_OPTIONS` environment variable:
     ```bash
     export NODE_OPTIONS="--no-node-snapshot"
-    yarn dev
+    yarn start
     ```

 ### Step 3: Access Your Backstage App